Army focuses on imparting Mandarin language training to its personnel | Law-Order

 - India

-They said various Mandarin language courses are being run at the language schools at the Northern, Eastern and Central commands of the Army.
+On Saturday, the Army issued a notification for recruiting Mandarin language experts into the Territorial Army.
+The source said various Mandarin language courses are being run at the language schools at the Northern, Eastern and Central Commands.

-The Army has recently obtained the requisite approvals to induct Mandarin-trained personnel into the Territorial Army.

-''With a recalibration of its strategic outlook towards the northern borders, the Indian Army has upscaled its Chinese language training and synergistically enmeshed appropriate scaling of Chinese linguists within its overall strategy,'' said another source.
+''With recalibration of the Indian Army's strategic outlook towards Northern borders, the Indian Army has upscaled its Chinese language training and has synergistically enmeshed appropriate scaling of Chinese linguists within its overall strategy,'' said another source.

-The sources said Chinese language experts are a functional requirement at the tactical level and are required for providing analysis at the operational and strategic level while catering to futuristic needs.
+The sources said the Chinese language experts are a functional requirement at the tactical level and are required for providing analysis at the operational and strategic level while catering for futuristic needs.

-They said an increasing number of Mandarin experts are required for a better exchange of viewpoints and understanding of the Chinese PLA's version of their activities during various interactions such as Corps Commander-level talks, flag meetings, joint exercises and Border Personnel Meetings (BPMs).
+They said an increasing number of Mandarin experts are required for better exchange of viewpoints and understanding of the Chinese PLA's version of their activities during various interactions such as Corps Commander level talks, flag meetings, joint exercises, and Border Personnel Meetings (BPMs) etc.

-The Army has already concluded a memorandum of understanding (MoU) with the Rashtriya Raksha University (RRU), the Central University of Gujarat (CUG) and the Shiv Nadar University (SNU) for imparting Mandarin proficiency to its personnel.
+The Indian Army has already concluded a Memorandum of Understanding (MoUs) with Rashtriya Raksha University (RRU), Central University of Gujarat (CUG) and Shiv Nadar University (SNU) for imparting Mandarin proficiency to its personnel.

-Simultaneously, the in-house efforts include increasing the vacancies at the Army's Training School at Pachmarhi and the School of Foreign Languages, Delhi.
+Simultaneously, in-house efforts include increasing the vacancies at the Army's Training School at Pachamari and the School of Foreign Languages, Delhi.

-The sources said the proficiency-level testing of the trained soldiers is being conducted through civilian institutes such as the Langma School of Languages in Delhi to assess the competence level of the linguists in accordance with international standards.
+The sources said proficiency level testing of trained soldiers is being conducted through civilian institutes like Langma School of Languages in Delhi to assess the competence level of linguists as per international standards.

-The armed forces have taken a series of measures in the last two years to strengthen the overall surveillance along the LAC following the military standoff in eastern Ladakh.
+The armed forces have taken a series of measures in the last two years to increase overall surveillance along the LAC following the military standoff in eastern Ladakh.

 The border face-off between the Indian and Chinese militaries erupted on May 5, 2020, following a violent clash in the Pangong lake areas.